rlucente-se-jboss/bootc-demo/README.md

     sudo ./config-bootc.sh

-Login to Red Hat's container registry using your Red Hat customer portal credentials and then pull the container images for the base bootable container and the tools to transform into other image types.
+Login to Red Hat's container registry using your Red Hat customer portal credentials and then pull the container image for the base bootable container.

     podman login registry.redhat.io
     podman pull registry.redhat.io/rhel9/rhel-bootc:latest

+The conversion container runs as root, so you'll need to login as root to `registry.redhat.io` using your [Red Hat customer portal](https://access.redhat.com) credentials to pull the tools to transform into other image types.

+    sudo podman login registry.redhat.io
-    podman pull registry.redhat.io/rhel9/bootc-image-builder
+    sudo podman pull registry.redhat.io/rhel9/bootc-image-builder

 At this point, setup is complete.